 F.) 3 Nights: Back at the Atlantic coast in Swakopmund

 So, this is where we changed our plans and went back North instead of further to the South.
-Initially we had planned to drive to Kolmanskop (and the famous houses that are covered in sand) and then on to Fish River Canyon.
+Initially we had planned to drive to Kolmanskop (and the famous mining town that is slowly succumbing to sand) and then on to Fish River Canyon.
 But there were two reasons why we changed our minds: First off we had missed so much of Swakopmund as this one night there was way too short.
 And then we also heard so many great things about Etosha, that we also wanted to go back there for more wildlife.
-But first we booked ourselves 3 more nights in the wonderful Strand Hotel in Swakopmund.

 The flamingo colony at Walvis Bay was one of the reasons why we wanted to return!